epiwatch/ews-dashboard/README.md

 The EPIWATCH product has emerged from a research project at UNSW, led by Professor <a href="https://research.unsw.edu.au/people/professor-raina-macintyre">Raina MacIntyre</a> (Head of Biosecurity), a Eureka Award winner for her scientific leadership.
 In 2022, EPIWATCH received a significant donation from Vitalik Buterin's Balvi Filanthropic Fund.
 In 2022, the project won <a href="https://www.innovationaus.com/videos/innovationaus-awards-2022-highlights/">InnovationAus 2022 People's Choice Award</a>.

-The code in this current open source repository (initially a report viewer component and part of the public front-end), is our first public step towards building an open-source development community around detection of emerging infectious diseases of high consequence.
+The code in this current open source repository (initially a report and statistics viewer component and part of the public front-end), is our first public step towards building an open-source development community around detection of emerging infectious diseases of high consequence.
 We hope you'll join us in helping to build a healthier world.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>